Seahawks’ new offense under Shane Waldron puts premium on tempo, conditioning

 “We’re going to test them out here for sure.
 But then, it always seems like the other guys (the defense) get more tired.
 So hopefully we’ll be able to do that, take advantage of that.’’

-Right tackle Cedric Ogbuehi agreed that the tempo is faster and that it will put a premium on the linemen to be able to keep up.
+Right tackle Cedric Ogbuehi agreed the tempo is faster and that it will put a premium on the linemen to keep up.

 “I think it’s just part of the scheme, and we like it,’’ Ogbuehi said.
 “And it’s good also for us to run fast and keep getting in shape.”